timothyjj/newyorktrailheads/_posts/2016-4-3-Ushers Road State Forest.md

 ---
 layout: default
-title: Ushers Road State Forest | New York Trailheads
+title: Ushers Road State Forest
 excerpt: Located just off Northway Exit 10, this old growth forest contains a short loop trail, along with a connection to the Zim Smith Trail.
 ---

 <h1>Ushers Road State Forest</h1>

-The Ushers Road State Forest trailhead lies approximately one mile east of Northway Exit 10 off Ushers Road.
+<p>The Ushers Road State Forest trailhead lies approximately one mile east of Northway Exit 10 off Ushers Road.
 This forest offers a 1.4 mile loop trail through wooded terrain, along with a short connector to the Zim Smith Trail.
 As you walk deeper into the woods, you'll see some older growth pines, along with some marshy areas and streams.
-The trail appears to be well-kept, with several bridges and wood structures allowing you to avoid stepping into wet areas.<br />
+The trail appears to be well-kept, with several bridges and wood structures allowing you to avoid stepping into wet areas.</p>

 <div class="fotorama" data-nav="thumbs" data-width="100%"
                      data-ratio="800/600"